 Anyone who is dealing with a medical issue right now will be feeling under pressure with the risk of a positive Covid-19 test cancelling the procedure at the last minute.
 For those going through fertility treatment like IVF, the risk is very real while Covid-19 cases are in the community, plus there is a significant investment of time and money.

-Auckland Tamaki Makaurau is moving to the COVID-19 Protection Framework on 3rd December.
-In order to protect our clients, staff and the healthcare system in general, we have additional layers of protection in place.
-We are here to support all Repromed clients and will be operating with the following new safety precautions from 30th November.
+Auckland Tamaki Makaurau is currently working within the COVID-19 Protection Framework.
+In order to protect our clients, staff and the healthcare system, we have additional layers of protection in place.

 Those clients who are going through fertility treatment, or about to start treatment, may be wondering about the safety of being immunised against COVID-19.
 We know that this will be of particular interest to those working in sectors which have made vaccinations mandatory, and if fertility treatment fits the criteria for medical exemption.